wsowens/term/README.md

 ```

 ## Documentation
-I recommend looking at the examples on (GitHub)[insert link].
+I recommend looking at the examples on [GitHub](link coming soon).

-You can find the API documentation on (Elm's website)[https://package.elm-lang.org/packages/wsowens/term/latest].
+You can find the API documentation on [Elm's website](https://package.elm-lang.org/packages/wsowens/term/latest)

 ## License
 This project is licensed under the Apache License.
 See [LICENSE](./LICENSE) for details.